Trust (Revenge)

-"Trust" is the second episode of the American television series "Revenge".
-It premiered on ABC on September 28, 2011.

-The episode was co-written by Mike Kelley and Joe Fazzio and directed by Phillip Noyce.
+"Trust" is the second episode of the first season of the American drama television series Revenge.
+It aired on ABC on September 28, 2011, and was co-written by Mike Kelley and Joe Fazzio and directed by Phillip Noyce.

 Plot

 Another part of Emily's (Emily VanCamp) plan is set in motion when she goes on her first date with Daniel (Josh Bowman).
 Also, Victoria's (Madeleine Stowe) suspicions about Emily grow, so she tries to find more information on her new neighbor.

 Emily goes to the polo match and meets Bill Harmon (Matthew Glave), head of a successful investing firm.
 She says that she has put up a huge offer for the beach house she is currently renting.
 Daniel offers her a date if he wins the polo match.
 Victoria meets up with her husband's head of security, who informs her of Emily's wealthy past.
 Emily has a flashback of the birthday her father gave her a dog, which Emily names Sammy.
 Emily remembers Bill coming by on her birthday to see her and her father.
 Bill gives some bad news about a deal that has gone wrong between Bill and her father (James Tupper), and says that Conrad (Henry Czerny) will have the final say.
 Back to the present, Emily meets Bill in his office, and he shows her the list of his top investors and how much profit she can gain from investing with him.
 Emily asks Bill for a copy of the top-investors list, but Bill refuses.
 As Emily leaves, she gets a call from her realtor and learns that the beach house has been sold to someone else.
 Emily meets up with Nolan Ross (Gabriel Mann) and demands the house from him.
 Nolan explains that if he did not place a bid on the beach house, Victoria would have won, because she outbid Emily.
 Nolan says that the deed of the house is in Emily's name, as a birthday gift for "Amanda".
 He wishes to help her in her quest, since her father had helped back his company and made him a success, and Nolan wants to repay the debt.
 One night, during Emily's investigation of Bill Harmon's false testimony against her father (Bill said that her father had given money to the terrorists responsible for the attacks and deaths of all 246 Americans on Flight 197), Victoria calls her and invites her for tea the next day.
 Emily reveals to Victoria and Daniel during tea that she has become the official owner of the beach house.
 Daniel then promises to take her out on a date.